 5. Cold showers build strong will power.
 Maybe this is one of the best benefits.
 To a cold shower virgin, the amount of will power it takes to take cold showers may seem like that of a superwoman, because for most people it is a pretty big change.
 Doing something you are so resistant to, every single day, right when you wake up, takes a lot of mental strength.
 And over time, this mental strength and discipline will become an automated habit that spreads into every area of your life.

 6. They improve emotional resilience.
 Maybe this follows from the strong willpower.
 Do you get flustered, anxious or pissed off easily?
-Cold showers can help.
+The benefits of cold showers can help.
 Seriously, cold showers train your nervous system to be more resilient to stress.

 Much like exercise, cold showers are stressful in a good way.
 Over time the body adapts to this.
 Along with increasing your adaptation to stressful situations you’ll feel less stressed in general.
 Essentially, you will be calmer, cooler, and no longer so easily ticked off.